 Follow the steps given below to configure SCEP in MDM

-- On the MDM console, navigate to Device Mgmt -> Certificates
+- Navigate to Device Mgmt -> Certificates

 - Click on the CA Servers tab and click on Add CA server